pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I was talking to my mother when my son entered the kitchen.
 * When I was studying, I spent my summer holidays with my grandmother.

----

-Ana:What were you doing today?

-Bob: I was doing my [laundry,expenses, homework].

----

-Ana:What were you doing today?

-Bob:I was walking with my dog.

----

 ## Past Perfect